iugamarian/links/README.md

 # Harddisk 8 seconds idle fix by script if firmware method fails

+# idle3ctl can fix more drives than wdidle3, first try using idle3ctl

 https://forum.storj.io/t/anybody-using-wd-blue-drives-for-a-storagenode/5945/8

 Thanks for all the answers.
 I tried all the suggestions, but only ioping and dd